trentzz/checkers-board-tournament/README.md

 - The output consists of a folder with two files: `game_result_stats.txt` and `game_result_summary.txt` as well as all the games as `game_X.txt` if `--verbose` was used.
   - `game_result_stats.txt` is the win/loss of each bot
   - `game_result_summary.txt` is the summary of each game

+Finally feel free to open an issue if I did something dumb (very likely).